kamu-data/kamu-cli/resources/cli-reference.md

 * `info` — Summary of the system information
 * `diagnose` — Run basic system diagnose check
 * `ipfs` — IPFS helpers
+* `generate-token` — Generate a platform token from a known secret for debugging